The Simulation Package

 It may also be of interest that, internally, the program is built like the original.
 The logic is performed by "Gates" and "Flip-Flops", just as in the hardware.
 (Except of course that the 'parallel' logic has actually to execute sequentially .
 And only the 'game engine' is programmed this way.
 Interaction with the user is through more conventional GUI techniques.)
 Where a detailed description of the original logic was available, the simulation follows it almost exactly.

 You can download a standard zip archive of the complete package below.
-(Although the program only runs under BeOS, the accompanying extensive documentation is in HTML form, and might be of interest to some.)
+(Although the program only runs under BeOS/HAIKU, the accompanying extensive documentation is in HTML form, and might be of interest to some.)
 The archive is freely distributable at no charge.

 nimrod.zip (384KB)